 This is the easiest step in the whole process.
-All you need is a round cutter or use a medium size bowl with slightly sharp ends.
+All you need is a round cutter or use a medium-size bowl with slightly sharp ends.
 Just roll the dough on a slab (slightly thick), then place the bowl upside down (shown in the pic above) and make circular shapes.
 Remove the shapes and mix the extra cuttings back into the main dough.
-Similarly, make all the circular shape and place them under a moist towel.
+Similarly, make all the circular shape and place them on a moist towel.
 If you want to further shorten this process, you can buy any of those gujiya shaped tools.

 Stuffing the Gujiya / Empanadas: Picture Above

 You need to make a mix of flour+water to seal the ends of gujiya before you start stuffing them.
 Then take the disc fill the stuffing and close the ends properly, seal the edges and crimp the edges using a fork.
 This step is very very important so that the gujiya don’t open/burst while frying.

 This is the last step and fairly easy, all you have to remember are these few points:

 1. Always fry the gujiya in low to medium flame for evenly fried version.

 2. Don’t overcrowd the frying pan, I usually use a big pan and add only 3-4 gujiya at a time.

 3. Don’t press the gujiya while frying or they’ll break and the filling will mix in the oil resulting in a splatter mess.